-Articulate Storyline 2
+Adobe Articulate Storyline 2

 Note that Storyline 2's Windows exclusivity does not affect its performance on other Apple devices – Storyline 2 content can still be viewed on both iPads and iPhones.

-It also has adjustable illustrated characters as well as photographic characters, and the option to implement both free-form and drag-n-drop questions.
-This gives Storyline 2 users a great deal of depth and customisation in their content creation.
+It also has adjustable illustrated characters and photographic characters and can implement both free-form and drag-n-drop questions.
+This gives Articulate Storyline 2 users a great deal of depth and customization in their content creation.

-- Storyline 2 also has a free mobile app for viewing content on iOS and Android devices, including an offline capability – however, the content itself does not adapt to mobile devices, but is simply scaled down to fit the screen on which it is being viewed.
+Storyline 2 also has a free mobile app for viewing content on iOS and Android devices for mobile learning, including an offline capability.
+However, the content itself does not adapt to mobile devices but is scaled down to fit the screen on which it is being viewed.

-- Storyline 2 allows for both HTML5 and Flash publishing and features Tin Can API 1.0-, SCORM-, and AICC-compliant packaging.
+Storyline 2 allows for both HTML5 and Flash publishing and features Tin Can API 1.0-, SCORM-, and AICC-compliant packaging.

 Adobe Captivate 9

 On to the following Adobe software review, and let's talk all about Adobe Captivate 9.

 Adobe Captivate 9 is Adobe's offering to the world of eLearning authoring tools and is billed as 'end-to-end design creation'.